ekamp/OS/Exam1StudyGuide.md

 - Ready : the process is not currently executing code but is ready to do so if the OS would give it a chance
 - Blocked : the process is wating for some event to occur and will not ready  to executre instructions until the event is ready

+<b>Process Scheduler</b> Responsible for moving processes between the ready and running states.

+<b>Preemptive Multitasking</b> An OS that can save the context of a running program and restore the context of a ready program to give it a chance to run.

+<b>Non-Preemptive or Cooperative</b> System that allows programs to run until they terminate or blocks I/O.
+- An OS keeps track of all prcesses via a list.
+Each element is a pointer to a data structure containing information about the process.

+<b>Process Control Block</b> Data structure that contains information about one process.

+<b>Process ID</b> Each process is uniquely identified with this.

+<b>Basic Manipulations of the POSIX system include :

+- Fork :
+- Execv :
+- Exit :
+- Wait :
+- Signal :
+- Kill :